ekampf/cookiecutter-pypackage/README.rst

 * Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
 * Run `tox` to make sure all tests pass.
 * Release your package the standard Python way.

-Recommendation: if you're doing it a lot you might find it comfortable to add a *.cookiecutterrc* file as shown here - https://cookiecutter.readthedocs.org/en/latest/advanced_usage.html#user-config-0-7-0

 Not Exactly What You Want?
 --------------------------